 Have your kids brush up on their Fortnite Battle Royale strategy.

 Civilization (PC, Xbox, PlayStation)

 Sid Meier’s original 4X-strategy game has a simple objective: "Build an empire to stand the test of time."

 Players explore, expand, exploit, and exterminate.
 The turn-based single and multiplayer strategy game spans eons, beginning in 4000 BC.
-Gameplay is based in historical events, and the opponents display traits from their real-world civilization—the Aztecs for example are a wealthy civilization and fiercely expansionist.
+Gameplay is loosely based on historical events, and the opponents display traits from their real-world civilization.

 It’s an engaging RTS on several fronts—so don’t be surprised if it prompts discussion and interest in history.